anilmainali/Java/README.md

 - Select and click Advanced system settings link.
 - Select Advanced.Click Environment Variables.
 - Scroll down to the section System Variables, find the PATH environment variable and select it.
+Click Edit.

+Tips: Select and Copy the Variable value and paste into your favorite text editor and save it.

 # Step 4 — Download Eclipse Neon.